Table of Contents

 Burn Scars

-Burn scars, which can be particularly challenging to treat, may also see improvement with microneedling.
+Burn scars are notoriously difficult to treat, but microneedling for burn scars has shown promising results.
 The treatment helps to break down the tough, fibrous tissue of burn scars and promotes the regeneration of new skin.

 The Microneedling Procedure